 The researchers found that feeding mice a Western-style diet raised the levels of AGEs in their bodies and also suppressed enzymes known to protect against Alzheimer’s disease and metabolic syndrome, a pre-diabetic condition.
 This is actually good news because it suggests that we might avoid or lower levels of those harmful AGEs by changing the way we cook meat.
 The study was published in the journal Proceedings of the National Academy of Sciences.

 But that’s not all.
 The researchers actually put the AGEs theory to the test in healthy seniors who had memory problems and compared levels of AGEs among them.
 Over nine months more cognitive decline and insulin resistance were seen in participants who had the highest levels of AGEs.
-The study was published online on February 24, 2014 in Proceedings of the National Academy of Sciences.
+The study was published in Proceedings of the National Academy of Sciences.

 We have no proof – yet – that we can avoid AGEs by changing the way we cook meat.
 But study leader Helen Vlassara, M.D. said that using lower heat and more water might do the trick.
 It wouldn’t hurt to try.
-Or how about eating eat more fish?
+Or how about eating more organic chicken or wild caught fish?